NobodysLackey/surge-deployment/README.md

 surge
 ```

-Now, navigate to your domain to see your project there!
+Now, navigate to your chosen domain to see your project there!

 ## Recap